Overview

 On schedule

-The time for the schedule is in your local timezone.
+The time for the schedule is in your local time zone.

 In the automation editor, perform the following: